entando/generated-widgets/react/table/README.md

 Runs Eslint to the root folder and fix all the issues that can be handled automatically.

+### `npm run i18n`

+Maintain language files: if there's a new locale, a new language files will be added (see **i18n** section above); if there are new untraslated strings, they will be added to language files.

 ## Linter

 This project is extending the [Airbnb Style Guide](https://github.com/airbnb/javascript) eslint rules, and applying custom rules (see package.json) to improve code quality.